May 2026 · By Omer Khan

 Bucket 2: Sensemaking work.
 Chat loses this.

-Even as chat interfaces start rendering visuals, charts, and interactive elements, the dynamic doesn't change.
-Chat is still request-and-response.
+It's still request-and-response.
 You ask, you get shown, you ask again.
 A real Kanban view is the working surface, not a thing you retrieve.
 You don't query it.
 You drag, you regroup, you scroll.
 You see other things while you work on one thing.
+Asking someone to prompt for a view they used to get in one click isn't progress.
+It's a slower version of what they already had.

 Bucket 3: Authorization work.
 Chat loses this.